How to control insects in domestic environments?

 The best protection against insects is to use clothing that covers most of the body.
-On your home yard, you can also make efforts to reduce mosquitoes by removing any reservoirs of standing water, where mosquitoes breed.
+On your home yard, you can also reduce mosquitoes by removing any reservoirs of standing water, where mosquitoes breed.
 Open yards do not attract that many mosquitoes either.

 - Read the product's instructions for use and follow the dosage and application instructions provided.

 - Only apply repellent on places that cannot be covered by clothes.

 - It is not recommended to apply the product on your face.
 Do not apply the product on young children's skin.

 - Keep the product out of the reach of children and in a separate place from foodstuffs and animal foods.

 - Please note that certain products (e.g. those containing the active substance DEET) may damage clothing materials.